mandrasch/austrian-web-dev-companies/README.md

 I'll add new data based on latest active job offers or partner directories of CMSes / frameworks.
 Would be best to show companies with open job offers first, but portals like https://devjobs.at/ (with crawlers) do a better job here .

-### Add a company
+### Add (or remove) a company

-Please just open a PR and add the data to `static/companies.json`.
+Please just add the data to [`static/companies.json`](https://github.com/mandrasch/austrian-web-dev-companies/blob/main/static/companies.json) and open a PR.
+Or drop me a mail if you're not on GitHub.

+If you want to remove your company from this directory, please just send me a quick note: matthias-andrasch-kontakt@mailbox.org.

 ## TODOs